We specialise in navigating uncertanity.

 Principal Consultant

-Hinterland is led by Ryan Hubbard and backed by a diverse set of partners with shared values and complementary skillsets.
+Hinterland is led by Ryan Hubbard and supported by a diverse set of partners with shared values and complementary skillsets.

 Ryan is a trusted advisor for social and environmental change organisations across Australia.

 He has more than a decade of experience in design, strategy and facilitation.
-He has advised non-profits like the Clean Energy Council, Fred Hollows Foundation, and the Australian Conservation Foundation, social enterprises like CERES and Gather My Crew, and government agencies from Victoria, South Australia, New South Wales, Queensland, and WA.
+He has advised non-profits like the Clean Energy Council, Fred Hollows Foundation, and the Australian Conservation Foundation, social enterprises like CERES and Gather My Crew, and government agencies from Victoria, South Australia, New South Wales, Queensland, WA, and New Zealand.

 Ryan’s work has been featured in local and international publications including Wall Street Journal, New York Times, and the Atlantic